erdc/quest/docs/design.rst

                     feature_1/              #   folder for temperature data at feature_1 (feature_1 coords & metadata are in the master features.h5)
                         66a4e39d            #       temperature datasets at feature_1
                         f974a0c1            #       these are different versions of the same dataset, the last one is the final
-                        203a91e3            #       the versioning and applyed filters metadata is tracked in dsl_collection.yml feature_2/
+                        203a91e3            #       the versioning and applied filters metadata is tracked in dsl_collection.yml feature_2/
                 precipitation/
                     feature_1/